toliva/ConnectivityContent/apis/Product-API/01-quickstart.md

+# Introduction
+The Product API enables Expedia partners to read, create, and edit room types and rate plans via the API, without having to use ExpediaPartnerCentral (EPC) or contact their market manager.
+It also offers the possibility to read basic property configuration to better use the API to manage room types and rate plans afterwards.

+# Supported operations by resource & endpoints
+* In order to access property information: /product/properties/[propertyResourceId]
+* Room types can be accessed in the context of a property: /product/properties/[propertyResourceId]/roomTypes/[roomTypeResourceId]
+* Rate plans can be accessed as part of a room type (they belong to a room type): /product/properties/[propertyResourceId]/roomTypes/[roomTypeResourceId]/ratePlans/[ratePlanResourceId]

 | Resource | Supported Operations | Production Endpoint | Parameters |
 | -------- | -------------------- | ------------------- | ---------- |
 | Property | Read a single property (GET) | GET https://services.expediapartnercentral.com/products/v1/properties/{PropertyID} | None |